BithreenGirlen/OtogiFrontierPlayer/README.md

   ├ odin_S2.txt
   └ ...
 </pre>

-After selecting spine resources folder, the audio files will be searched and loaded if found assuming the following relative path.
+After selecting spine resources folder, the audio files will be searched assuming the following relative path, and loaded if found.
 <pre>
   assetbundleresources
   ├ chara